Key takeaways

-Not all products are created equal.
-Some drive most of your profit, while others barely break even or even lose money.
+Use our free profitability tools to see which products actually make money.
+Not all products are created equal—some drive most of your profit, while others barely break even or even lose money.
 Understanding which products are winners and which are losers helps you:

 - Optimize inventory: Stock more of profitable products, less of underperformers